HiMTok: Learning Hierarchical Mask Tokens for Image Segmentation with Large Multimodal Model: Results on general image understanding

 \section{Results on general image understanding}

 Here, we list additional results on general image understanding.
 Our model is not finetuned on these tasks.

 We compare methods on MME~\cite{fu2023mme} Perception, VQAv2~\cite{goyal2017making}, and POPE~\cite{li2023evaluating}.
-As shown in \cref{tab:general_suppl}, our method is comparable to state-of-the-art LMMs, except in the areas of landmarks, artwork, and OCR, where we do not specifically utilize corresponding training data in this version.
+As shown in \cref{tab:general_suppl}, our method is comparable to state-of-the-art LMMs, except in the areas of landmarks, artwork, and OCR, where we do not specially utilize corresponding training data in this work.
+We can conclude that \name is a comprehensional and general LMM.